 Save money without sacrificing the protection you give your skin.

-Is a branded sun cream any better than a supermarket’s own version?
+Is a branded suncreen any better than a supermarket’s own version?
 And what should you be thinking about other than the SPF number?
-Find out in my latest video.

 So whether you’re going into Aldi or Asda and you’re spending a couple of quid or whether you’re spending nearly ten quid by getting some posh brands, they’re not really doing anything different.

-But just because it’s a brand – this one’s Nivea I got this one for free, I didn’t pay for it – if you are buying that it’s not necessarily any better than an own brand from one of the chemists or supermarkets.
+So just because it’s a brand it’s not necessarily any better than an own brand from one of the chemists or supermarkets.

-One thing, one extra thing to think about when you’re buying your sun cream in terms of getting value for money.
-Now you see it quite often you can get a big bottle.
-It often works out cheaper per unit, per ml, whatever it might be.
-So you think the bigger the bottle the better the deal.
+One extra thing to think about when you’re buying your sun cream is the size of the bottle.
+In terms of getting value for money the bigger bottles will often work out cheaper per unit, usually per ml, So you’d think the bigger the bottle the better the deal.

-Now that’s not always the case.
-On the back of most of your sun creams you’ll see a little pot.
+But that’s not necessarily the case.
+On the back of most of your sun creams, you’ll see a little drawing of a pot.
 You see it on lots of cosmetics as well.
 This little round pot with an open lid and in there it will give a little number.
-This one here says 12m.
-That stands for twelve months.
+If it says “12m” it stands for twelve months.
 Most sun creams are meant to last between 12 and 18 months.
-Now the bigger the bottle the less likely you’ll use it in that time.